stackitcloud/stackit-cli/docs/stackit_postgresflex_user_reset-password.md

 ### Synopsis

-Resets the password of a PostgreSQL Flex user.
-The new password is returned in the response.
+Resets the password of a PostgreSQL Flex user. sThe new password is visible after and cannot be retrieved later.

 ```
 stackit postgresflex user reset-password USER_ID [flags]